Nottingham University Business School

 • occupational health and safety and voluntary standards

-Technological development, climate change, the global pandemics, demographic shifts and globalisation are transforming the world of work.
+Technological development, climate change, global pandemics, demographic shifts and globalisation are transforming the world of work.

 These forces are impacting who works, where and when, and how work is organised and managed.
-Given the increasing pace of these changes and the challenges and opportunities they present, it is critical that efforts are taken to develop better understanding of organising across borders and space.
+Given the increasing pace of these changes and the challenges and opportunities they present, it is critical that efforts are taken to develop better understanding of work, employment and organisation across borders and space.

 External view of Djanogly Learning Resource Centre Jubilee Campus